 As a field of study, History provides students with many of the necessary skills for a productive professional career and an intellectually fulfilling life.
 Toward these ends, the History major attempts to provide students with the ability to think and read critically and analytically, to form sound opinions and support them with logical arguments based on documentary evidence, to communicate ideas effectively, and to conduct historical research.
 The History major further attempts to provide students with a body of historical knowledge that will enable them to understand contemporary events of local, national, and global importance, as well as to understand and appreciate the various cultures and civilizations that make up the world community.
 Above all, the History major helps to provide students with the means for lifelong learning.

 By combining the development of specific skills with the acquisition of a body of historical knowledge, the History major prepares students for successful careers in primary and secondary education (history and social studies), business and industry, and governmental service.
 The major also prepares students for graduate study in history, law, and other academic and professional fields.

 40 credits minimum

 One IHHIST course completed to fulfill major requirements may also count toward fulfillment of Integrative Studies in Humanities.

-The major also requires at least six upper-level courses (300- or 400-level), two of which must be a section of 490 (Advanced Special Topics) and a section HIST 495 (Research Seminars where students work on research projects).
+The major also requires at least six upper-level courses (300- or 400-level), at least two of which must be taken at the 400-level.
+(24 upper-level credits total, 8 of which must be 400-level)

-Students are required to take at least two courses in Latin American, African, Asian and/or Native American History.
+Students are required to take at least two courses (8 credits) in Latin American, African, Asian, and/or Native American History.
 At least one of the two courses must be an upper-level course.

 Students of History are strongly advised to acquire reading proficiency in at least one foreign language.
 Reading knowledge of at least one foreign language is essential for all students who intend to apply to graduate school.